Mostafa-SAID7/SimpleCalculator/README.md

 A beginner-friendly console application built in C# that performs basic arithmetic operations: addition, subtraction, multiplication, and division.

 # Features
-.Simple and user-friendly console interface
+-Simple and user-friendly console interface
-.Input validation using double.TryParse()
+-Input validation using double.TryParse()
-.Continuous operation until the user chooses to exit .Modular code structure with separate methods for each operation .Handles division by zero errors gracefully
+-Continuous operation until the user chooses to exit -Modular code structure with separate methods for each operation -Handles division by zero errors gracefully

 # What You'll Learn
 1.Using switch statements for control flow